BlueDotBrigade/analyzers/README.md

 The analyzer scans identifiers (types, methods, fields, properties, and variables) for disallowed terms defined in a DSL configuration file and reports compile-time diagnostics when blocked words appear.

-If the DSL file isn’t found, a default example configuration is generated automatically.
+If the DSL file isn’t found, the analyzer reports a configuration warning and runs with an empty rule set (no identifiers are flagged).
+No files are written to disk by the analyzer.

 ---